Taian Shandong, China Travel Guide

 Wi-Fi is present in most hotels, many restaurants, cafes, and public areas.
 Free public Wi-Fi often needs a Chinese person phone number for verification.

 China Post offices are available throughout Tai'an.
-Send letters, postcards, and packages internationally or domestically.
+Send letters, postcards, and all-inclusive packages internationally or domestically.

 Mandarin Chinese (Putonghua) serves as the official language.
-English proficiency outside major tourist sites and high-end hotels is generally low.
+English proficiency outside major tourist sites and high-luxury hotels is generally low.

-Install and test a Reliable eSIM service like Airalo or VPN software on all your devices before arriving in China.
-VPN app stores may face blocks as soon as you are in the country.
+Install and test a Reliable eSIM service like Airalo or VPN software on all your devices before arriving inside China.
+VPN app stores may face blocks as soon as you are located in the country.
 A reputable paid VPN service has better reliability.

 Typical operating hours for businesses in Tai'a vary.